 The pure Java ontology supports two other settings for slots: "transient" and "external".

-For transient slots, the field is generated with the transient
+For transient slots, the field is generated with the transient keyword.

 External slots are ignored during code generation (this is useful, if the ontology class extends an